Master of Teaching (Secondary) - CL05

 |Core Units||15||Major Units||None|

 You are required to complete 15 core units.
-Students in this course have two teaching areas:
+Your studies will provide you with two teaching areas:

-- Major Teaching Area - Year 11-12 PLUS the corresponding Year 7-10 curriculum area
+- Major Teaching Area (includes a Year 11-12 subject PLUS the corresponding Year 7-10 curriculum area)

 - Minor Teaching Area - Year 7-10 only